-1. During the second session of the United Nations Habitat Assembly, in June 2023, Member States decided to extend the United Nations Human Settlements Programme (UN-Habitat) strategic plan for the period 2020-2023 to cover the period 2020-2025, in order to align the UN-Habitat planning cycle with the quadrennial comprehensive policy review of operational activities for development of the United Nations system.
-They also decided to adjourn the regular second session of the United Nations Habitat Assembly and to resume it in 2025 to adopt the UN-Habitat strategic plan for the period 2026-2029.

-2. At the third session of 2023 of the Executive Board of UN-Habitat, in November 2023, Member States took note of the report of the Executive Director on the preparations for the development of the strategic plan for the period 2026-2029 and requested the Executive Director to continue the development the strategic plan for the period 2026-2029.

-3. The strategic plan for 2026-2029 is being developed through a consultative process, in an open and inclusive manner.
+- 1. During the second session of the United Nations Habitat Assembly, in June 2023, Member States decided to extend the United Nations Human Settlements Programme (UN-Habitat) strategic plan for the period 2020-2023 to cover the period 2020-2025, in order to align the UN-Habitat planning cycle with the quadrennial comprehensive policy review of operational activities for development of the United Nations system.
+They also decided to adjourn the regular second session of the United Nations Habitat Assembly and to resume it in 2025 to adopt the UN-Habitat strategic plan for the period 2026-2029. - 2.
+At the third session of 2023 of the Executive Board of UN-Habitat, in November 2023, Member States took note of the report of the Executive Director on the preparations for the development of the strategic plan for the period 2026-2029 and requested the Executive Director to continue the development the strategic plan for the period 2026-2029. - 3.
+In accordance with the report of the Executive Director on the preparations for the development of the strategic plan, the strategic plan for 2026-2029 is being developed through a consultative process, in an open and inclusive manner.
 The development process is guided by lessons learned and recommendations from consultations, assessments and evaluations, including in-depth consultations with Member States, United Nations development system entities, UN-Habitat personnel, stakeholders and partners.
 UN-Habitat proposed guiding principles and a road map for Member State consultations to be held at relevant points in the development of the strategic plan, starting with a first dialogue held with Member States in January 2024.